magda-io/magda/doc/building-and-running.md

 # Running on Minikube

-To run all of MAGDA on Minikube, you first need to build all components, and
+To run all of MAGDA on Minikube, you first need to build all components:

 ```bash
 npm run build